huggingface/transformers/docs/source/en/agents.md

 One approach to overcome this weakness is to embed the LLM into a system where it has the ability to call tools: such a system is called an LLM Agent.

 The augmentation with tools gives the LLM superpowers.
-See for youselves:
+See for yourselves:

 ```python
 agent.run("Caption the following image", image=image)